sfduff/ip_webpage/README.md

 # setup

-clone the repo to your docker host
+Clone the repo to your docker host

   `git clone https://github.com/sfduff/ip_webpage.git'`

-Navigate into the new folder `/ip_webpage` and build the containers.
+Navigate into the new folder `/ip_webpage` and build the containers

+  `cd ip_webpage
-  `docker-compose build`
+  docker-compose build`

-And launch.
+and launch.

   `docker-compose up -d`